Turningl/MGT/README.md

-# DGM is a dual-graph multimodal transformer for crystal material property prediction
+# Improving crystal material property prediction through multi-view graph transformer framework

-Accurate and efficient representation of crystal structures is essential for enabling machine learning in large-scale crystal materials simulations, however, effectively capturing and leveraging the intricate geometric and topological features of crystal structures remains a significant challenge for most current methods in crystal property prediction.
-Herein, we propose DGM, a novel dual-graph multimodal transformer framework that explicitly incorporates both SE3 invariant and SO3 equivariant graph features.
-To dynamically integrate these complementary geometric representations, a mixture of experts module is employed in DGM to adaptively adjust the weight assigned to SE3 and SO3 embeddings based on the specific prediction task.
-Through multi-task self-supervised learning pretraining, DGM significantly improves the performance when fine-tuned on various downstream tasks.
-Ablation experiments and interpretable investigations effectively underscore the crucial role of each technique implemented in our DGM framework.
-In addition, the transfer learning scenario demonstrates the generalizability and scalability of DGM in crystal catalyst screening application.
-As evidenced by a comprehensive set of studies, DGM can serve as a powerful and generalizable model that fully leverages geometric information for crystal representation learning, providing a valuable tool for accelerating the discovery of novel materials.
+Accurately and comprehensively representing crystal structures is critical for advancing machine learning in large-scale crystal materials simulations, however, effectively capturing and leveraging the intricate geometric and topological characteristics of crystal structures remains a significant challenge for most existing methods in crystal property prediction.
+Here, we propose MGT, a multi-view graph transformer framework that synergistically integrates SE3 invariant and SO3 equivariant graph representations, which respectively captures rotation-translation invariance and rotation equivariance in crystal geometries.
+To strategically incorporate these complementary geometric representations, we employ a lightweight mixture of experts module in MGT to adaptively adjust the weight assigned to SE3 and SO3 embeddings based on the specific target task.
+Compared with previous state-of-the-art models, MGT reduces the mean absolute error by up to 21% on crystal property prediction tasks through multi-task self-supervised pretraining.
+Ablation experiments and interpretable investigations confirm the effectiveness of each technique implemented in our framework.
+Additionally, in transfer learning scenarios including crystal catalyst adsorption energy and hybrid perovskite bandgap prediction, MGT achieves performance improvements of up to 58% over existing baselines, demonstrating stable generalization and scalability across diverse application domains.
+As evidenced by the above series of studies, we believe that MGT can serve as useful model for crystal material property prediction, providing a valuable tool for the discovery of novel materials.

 ## Installation